DoD-Platform-One/bb-common/docs/istio/README.md

 ### Sidecar

 When enabled, creates a Sidecar resource that restricts outbound traffic to only services registered in the Istio service registry.

+> **Note**: The Sidecar resource is separate from the Sidecar dataplane mode and is not applicable when using Ambient mode.

 **Resource Name**: `{{ .Release.Name }}-sidecar`